minhDtran/CleaningData/CodeBook.md

-There are 50 fields in my tidy file, and they define as follow
+There are 50 fields in my tidy file, and they are defined as follow

 1. Subject  is the subject , and there are 30 subjects in the study

 2. Activity is the activity.
-There are total of six activities.
+There are total of six activities usch as WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS, SITTING,STANDING, and LAYING

-3. tBodyAccmeanX
+3. tBodyAccmeanX is the tBodyAcc mean for X

-4. tBodyAccmeanY
+4. tBodyAccmeanY is the tBodyAcc mean for Y

-5. tBodyAccmeanZ
+5. tBodyAccmeanZ is the tBodyAcc mean for Z

-6. tBodyAccstdX
+6. tBodyAccstdX is the tBodyAcc standard deviation for X

-7. tBodyAccstdY
+7. tBodyAccstdY is the tBodyAcc standard deviation for Y

-8. tBodyAccstdZ
+8. tBodyAccstdZ is the tBodyAcc standard deviation for Z

-9. tGravityAccmeanX
+9. tGravityAccmeanX is the tGravityAcc mean for X

-10. tGravityAccmeanY
+10. tGravityAccmeanY is the tGravityAcc mean for Y

-11. tGravityAccmeanZ
+11. tGravityAccmeanZ is the tGravityAcc mean for Z

-12. tGravityAccstdX
+12. tGravityAccstdX is the tGravityAcc standard deviation for X

-13.  tGravityAccstdY
+13.  tGravityAccstdY is the tGravityAcc standard deviation for Y

-14.  tGravityAccstdZ
+14.  tGravityAccstdZ is the tGravityAcc standard deviation for Z

-15. tBodyAccJerkmeanX
+15. tBodyAccJerkmeanX is the tBodyAccJerk mean for X

-16. tBodyAccJerkmeanY
+16. tBodyAccJerkmeanY is the tBodyAccJerk mean for Y

 17. tBodyAccJerkmeanZ

 18. tBodyAccJerkstdX